 You’ve been dating your S.O. for a while now, and things are starting to get serious.
 You’ve met their family, hung out with their friends, and their clothes frequently find their way into your hamper.
-If you haven’t already moved in together, you might be heavily considering it.
+If you haven’t already moved in together, you might be seriously considering it.

 But even though you’re definitely in love and enjoy being around your partner, you may have had a few second thoughts about this special someone, wondering if some of their quirks, habits, or parts of their past are red flags.

-Yep, even married people.
-Just ask your parents.)
+Yep, even married people have doubts.
+Just ask any married couple you know.
 In fact, he believes that the real relationship doesn’t begin until the first major disappointment.
 “That’s the first doubt crisis — and all of a sudden you’re not as unbelievably in sync as you thought,” Batshaw explains.

 Whether a duo will last is determined by what both partners do in light of those doubts, he says.
 We went to the experts to find out the most common scenarios where those pesky second thoughts can find their way in, and whether they’re truly red flags for your relationship.

 So, you’re out at bar with your friends, and you find yourself in conversation with a rando cutie.
 And then hours later, you start to panic that your interest in someone else means you should jump ship.

 Hold on there.
 As long as you don’t send out signals that you’re actually available, harmlessly flirting isn’t a thing, says Emily Brown, a Connecticut-based social worker who helps couples navigate sticky relational issues.